 ‘Play The Greatest Hits’ was also a track Joff was excited to play live, whilst Theo was more set on ‘How Can I Make It OK?’
 He said, “it’s a big, big old pop song.
 And it’s got a singable chorus.
 And I’d like to have that shared experience of everyone singing in unison.
 Hopefully a few of us can do that in December at least”.

 As live performers, Wolf Alice are considered nothing short of incredible.
-Back in 2017, Norwich magazine Outline wrote of their performance at UEA’s own LCR: “It’s only a matter of time before they’re selling out arenas, headlining A-List festivals, and doing what they’re doing now, but bigger”.
-For the band itself, touring was a huge part of their lives, and lockdown took a lot of that away, although they’d been removed from touring for a while before March 2020.
+For the band, touring was a huge part of their lives, and lockdown took a lot of that away, though they’d been removed from touring for a while before March 2020.

 Despite the intensity of their touring and the pandemic, Joff had no reservations about returning to live performance.
 He was blunt, smiling: “No, no, I don’t think so”.